ricsanfre/pi-cluster/docs/_docs/logging-forwarder-aggregator.md

 ---
 title: Log collection and distribution (Fluentbit/Fluentd)
 permalink: /docs/logging-forwarder-aggregator/
-description: How to deploy logging collection, aggregation and distribution in our Raspberry Pi Kuberentes cluster.
+description: How to deploy logging collection, aggregation and distribution in our Raspberry Pi Kubernetes cluster.
 Deploy a forwarder/aggregator architecture using Fluentbit and Fluentd.
 Logs are routed to Elasticsearch and Loki, so log analysis can be done using Kibana and Grafana.
 last_modified_at: "18-09-2024"

 ---